 Crop Walk– We support the annual walk to raise money and awareness for those who go hungry.
 In 2018 we raised $815 which went to MANNA Food Bank, Loving Resources, ABCCM and for relief to the victims of Hurricane Florence.

-EHSA sponsored children from Eliada this holiday season with gifts from a child’s “wishes” and “needs” list.
+EHSA sponsored children from Eliada during the holiday season with gifts from a child’s “wishes” and “needs” list.
 Many of the children only receive gifts because of us.
-EHSA members and supporters contributed over $450 to bring joy to a child in need.
+EHSA members and supporters contributed over $450 in 2018 to bring joy to a child in need.

 EHSA supports the Annual Martin Luther King Jr. Breakfast and the Dr. Martin Luther King, Jr. Association of Asheville & Buncombe County whose mission is “To Preserve and advance the legacy of Dr. Martin Luther king, Jr.”